ON THIS PAGE

 Plant multi-layered vegetation: ground covers, shrubs, trees and climbers.
 A good way to get started is to make note of the natives in your area that are busy with insect life.

-Cabbage trees, flax, hebe and hoheria are native plants that can attract insects.
+Tī kōuka (cabbage tree), harakeke (flax), hebe and houhere (hoheria) are native plants that can attract insects.

 For lizards, providing plants that flower close to the ground can bring insects and flies within their reach.